Tisila/markdown-cv/index.md

 **[MECSOL](https://play.google.com/store/apps/details?id=tk.rlta.mecsol)**
 Created an Android application to boost the confirmation of solid mechanics problem solutions as well as it's reliability.
-The app was deployed to Google Play and is the recomended tool by teachers of solid mechanics to validate class problem's results.
+The app was deployed to Google Play and is the recommended tool by teachers of solid mechanics to validate class problem's results.

 **[Cookidump](https://github.com/auino/cookidump)**
 Built a new solution for an existing repository which enables offline access to recipes hosted on Bimby/Termomix website.
-The solution was based on scraping the website with Selenium's chromedriver.
+The solution was based on scraping the website with Selenium's test tools.

 **VPN-OMV Multi server setup**
 Deployed and managed 3 Debian servers in different locations with [OpenMediaVault](https://www.openmediavault.org/) installed.
-This provided Network Atached Storage for personal use locally and remotely through a Wireguard server with dynamic DNS configured.
+This provided Network Attached Storage for personal use locally and remotely through a Wireguard server with dynamic DNS configured.
 Each server performs an off-site backup through Rsync to another server in the group.

 **[FSModLoader](https://github.com/Tisila/farming-simulator-mod-loader)**